 Since its earliest days, The Salvation Army has worked to free men, women and girls from the abuse and exploitation of labor and sexual slavery.
 Since May 2007, The Salvation Army in Central Ohio has taken a lead role in addressing and combatting the growing problem of human trafficking in Central Ohio.
 The Salvation Army serves as a primary victim services provider, offering these services for survivors:

-- The Salvation Army in Central Ohio is proud to be the Coalition Manager for the Central Ohio Rescue and Restore Coalition, a network of over 100 organizations working together to raise awareness and strengthen our community's response to human trafficking.
-Visit the CORRC website or click here for the Coalition's calendar of events and volunteer training schedules.
+Additionally, The Salvation Army in Central Ohio is proud to be the Coalition Manager for the Central Ohio Rescue and Restore Coalition, a network of more than 100 organizations working together to raise awareness and build a strong network of services for trafficking survivors.

 If you suspect someone is a trafficking victim, call The National Human Trafficking 24-hour Hotline at 1(888) 373-7888 to access Central Ohio's local response network.

 Contact Salvation Army Program Coordinator Bryttani Barker at 614.358.2614 or Bryttani.Barker@use.SalvationArmy.org